docker/docs/network/index.md

 To make a port available to services outside of Docker, or to Docker containers running on a different network, use the `--publish` or `-p` flag.
-This creates a firewall rule in the container, mapping a container port to a port on the Docker host to the outside world.
+This creates a firewall rule in the host, mapping a container port to a port on the Docker host to the outside world.
 Here are some examples: